 The literature on the disincentive effects of the Workers' Compensation system is somewhat smaller than that for UI.
-In the absence of a study which provides the same level of detail needed to estimate annual earnings impacts for this program as the Chetty paper did for UI, we take the estimate in Krueger and Meyer (2002, p.2384) that the work disincentives of the program are about three-quarters of that for the UI program to estimate an annual earnings disincentive of \$2,689.
+In the absence of a study which provides the same level of detail needed to estimate annual earnings impacts for this program as the Chetty paper did for UI, we take the estimate in Krueger and Meyer (2002, p.2384) that the work disincentives of the program are about three-quarters of that for the UI program, implying an estimate of an annual earnings disincentive of \$2,689 (1990 dollars).